 Paper Depositions & Video Depositions

 While video deposition services provide a variety of benefits on their very own, the actual power of video becomes far more apparent when compared to paper depositions.
-One need only look at basic human psychology and brain functioning when comparing video depositions to their paper counterparts.
 Science has shown that the human brain processes video 60,000 times faster than it does text.

 What this means is that judges and juries will be able to get a deeper understanding of what’s going on instantaneously.
 Fortunately, this benefit doesn’t just extend to judges and jury members.
 You will also be able to review a deposition and prepare your case in a more time-efficient manner than if you tried to sit down and pore back through volumes of written statements.
 And as any attorney can rightly attest to, time is money in the legal field.

-In addition to being more cost-efficient by allowing you to more effectively use your preparation time, video deposition services also save on costs thanks to the ability to present testimony from witnesses whose location or medical condition makes bringing them into court both financially and logistically prohibitive.
+In addition to being more cost-efficient by allowing you to more effectively use your preparation time, video deposition services also save on costs thanks to the ability to present testimony from witnesses whose location or medical condition prohibits them from coming into court.